-This audit involved extensive consultation with all the campus team, interactions with key personnel on wide range of issues related to environmental aspects.
+This audit involved extensive consultation with all the campus team, interactions with key personnel on a wide range of issues related to environmental aspects.
 Overall 75% of College campus is for landscaping and 60% is green cover.
-The audit has identified some observations for making the campus premise more environment friendly.
-The recommendations are mentioned for College campus team to initiate actions.
+Miranda house is dedicated to promote the environment management and conservation in the campus and community.
+The audit has identified some suggestions for making the campus premise more environment friendly.
+The recommendations and suggestions are mentioned for campus to initiate actions.

 The audit team opines that the overall site is well-maintained from environmental perspective.
-Still there are few things that are important to initiate urgently which includes installation of incinerator, air quality monitoring and periodic inspection of buildings to increase the energy efficiency.
+Even though the college does perform fairly well, the recommendations in this report highlight many ways in which the college can work to improve its actions and become a more sustainable institution.